 Safeguarding and supporting the alleged perpetrator: Due consideration will be given to the support and safeguarding needs of the alleged perpetrator.
 Children abusing other children may be a sign they have been abused themselves or a sign of wider issues that require addressing within the culture of the school.
 The school will consider the balance of safeguarding the victim and providing the alleged perpetrator with an education, safeguarding support as appropriate and implementing any disciplinary sanctions.
+These will be considered on a case-by-case basis and will take account of the age and developmental stage of the perpetrator(s), the nature of the allegations and frequency of allegations.

-These will be considered on a case-by-case basis.
-A pupil against whom an allegation of abuse has been made may be suspended from the school during the investigation, as determined by the Headmaster in discussion with the DSL.
+A pupil against whom an allegation of abuse has been made may be suspended from the school during the investigation, as determined by the Headteacher in discussion with the DSL.
 Careful liaison with children's social care and the police, as appropriate, will aim to ensure that any action taken by the school will not prejudice an investigation and/or any subsequent prosecution.
 It is also important to remember that, as a child, any alleged perpetrator is entitled to, deserving of, and should be provided with, a high level of support to help understand and overcome the reasons for such behaviour and help protect other children by limiting the likelihood of abusing again.
 The school will work with professionals as appropriate to provide support and to help alleged perpetrators understand and overcome the reasons for their behaviour and help protect other children by limiting the likelihood of them abusing again.
 Disciplinary action and appropriate support are not mutually exclusive; they can and should occur at the same time, where necessary.